Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Introduction

 In summary, previous results via the multilinear relaxation were known only for rather restricted cases, both in terms of approximately maximizing the multilinear extension, and in terms of effectively rounding fractional solutions.
 We next describe the contributions of this paper in this context.

 \mypara{Our contribution at a high level:} In this paper we develop a general framework for solving submodular maximization problems of the form $\max \{f(S): S \in \cI \}$, where $f:2^N \rightarrow \RR_+$ is submodular and $\cI \subset 2^X$ is a downward-closed family of sets.
-Our framework consists of the following components. \begin{itemize} \item {\em Optimizing the multilinear relaxation:} We give the first constant factor approximation for the problem $\max \{F(\bx): \bx \in P\}$ where $F$ is the multilinear extension of any non-negative submodular function, and $P$ is any down-monotone\footnote{A polytope $P \subseteq [0,1]^N$ is down-monotone if for all $\bx,\by \in [0,1]^N$, $\by \le \bx$ and $\bx \in P$ implies $\by \in P$.} solvable polytope. \item {\em Dependent randomized rounding:} We propose a general (dependent) randomized rounding framework for modular and submodular functions under independence constraints via what we call {\em contention resolution schemes} (\emph{\crs schemes}).
+Our framework consists of the following components. \begin{itemize} \item {\em Optimizing the multilinear relaxation:} We give the first constant factor approximation, with an additional negligible additive error, for the problem $\max \{F(\bx): \bx \in P\}$ where $F$ is the multilinear extension of any non-negative submodular function, and $P$ is any down-monotone\footnote{A polytope $P \subseteq [0,1]^N$ is down-monotone if for all $\bx,\by \in [0,1]^N$, $\by \le \bx$ and $\bx \in P$ implies $\by \in P$.} solvable polytope. \item {\em Dependent randomized rounding:} We propose a general (dependent) randomized rounding framework for modular and submodular functions under independence constraints via what we call {\em contention resolution schemes} (\emph{\crs schemes}).
 Rounding an approximate maximizer of the relaxation $\max \{F(\bx): \bx \in P\}$ via a \crs scheme that is tailored to the given constraints, leads to a solution with provable approximation guarantee.
 A key advantage of \crs schemes is the ability to easily combine \crs schemes designed for different constraints into a \crs scheme for the intersection of these constraints. \item {\em Contention resolution schemes:} We present \crs schemes for a variety of packing constraints, including knapsack constraints, matroid constraints, sparse packing systems, column-restricted packing constraints, and constraints imposed by an unsplittable flow problem in paths and trees.
-Our \crs scheme for the matroid polytope, which is provably optimal, is obtained by exploiting a tight connection between \crs schemes and the {\em correlation gap}~\cite{ADSY10} of the associated weighted rank functions.
+Our \crs scheme for the matroid polytope, which is provably optimal~\footnote{We would like to highlight that contention resolutions schemes are just one way of rounding a fractional solution.
+Hence, the use of an optimal contention resolution scheme does not imply that no better approximation factor can be obtained by a different procedure.}, is obtained by exploiting a tight connection between \crs schemes and the {\em correlation gap}~\cite{ADSY10} of the associated weighted rank functions.
 Previously, in the context of matroids, an optimal \crs scheme was only known for the uniform matroid of rank $1$~\cite{FeigeV06,FeigeV10}. \end{itemize}

 The above ingredients can be put together to obtain a relaxation and rounding framework leading to a variety of new results that we discuss in more detail in Section~\ref{sec:apps}.
 We summarize some of our results in Table~\ref{table:results}.